Salwan-Mohamed/network_automation_awx/README.md

 - `aruba_switch__Dorms` - Access switches in Dorms
 - `aruba_controller_master` - Aruba controller

+## Troubleshooting Approach

+We recommend the following step-by-step approach to test connectivity:

+1. **Start with Basic Ping Test**:
+   - Use `basic_ping_test.yml` with any inventory file
+   - This confirms basic network connectivity to the devices
+   - No SSH connection is attempted at this stage

+2. **Test SSH Connectivity**:
+   - Use `expect_test.yml` with `switches_full_compatibility.ini`
+   - The expect module allows for interactive SSH sessions
+   - This bypasses Ansible network modules entirely

+3. **Test with Minimal Inventory**:
+   - Use `test_standalone.ini` which only includes one device
+   - Test with the `expect_test.yml` playbook
+   - This reduces the number of variables to troubleshoot

+4. **Once Connectivity is Working**:
+   - Move on to more advanced playbooks like `config_switches.yml`

 ## Connection Methods

 This repository provides multiple connection methods for compatibility: